cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. In customer "Orders" page, you will find details about the shipment of your WooCommerce order.

 == Changelog ==

+= Version 1.2.21 - Released on 30 November 2020 =

+* New: Support for WooCommerce 4.8
+* Update: plugin framework

 = Version 1.2.20 - Released on 12 November 2020 =